Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ### Create product - Offers
-*PIM > Products > Tab LIST > Button Add > Button [CREATE] > Tab Offers*
+*PIM > Products > Tab LIST > Button Add > Button CREATE > Tab Offers*

 ![Offers](/Assets/Screenshots/PIM/Products/List/Offers/OffersCreate.png "[Offers]")

 **Offers**

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all offers in the table are selected.
+If you click the checkbox in the header, all offers in the list are selected.

 - *Status*
   Click the drop-down list to change the offer status.
-The selected status is displayed in the column *Pending status/Errors*.
+The selected status is displayed in the *Pending status/Errors* column.
 This drop-down list is only displayed, when the checkbox of at least one offer is selected.
 The following statuses are available:
   - **Active**: The offer is active.
 It is displayed on the marketplace and can be sold there.
   - **Inactive**: The offer is inactive.
 It is not displayed on the marketplace and cannot be sold there.
   - **Not available**: The offer is unknown to the marketplace and therefore cannot be sold there.

 - *Change Tracking*
   Click the drop-down list to change the change tracking mode (ETL mode) of the offer.
-The selected change tracking mode is displayed in the column *ChangeTracking*.
+The selected change tracking mode is displayed in the *ChangeTracking* column.
 This drop-down list is only displayed, when the checkbox of at least one offer is selected.
 The following change tracking modes are available:
   - **manual**: Changes in a PIM product must be triggered manually to be applied to the offer.
 The initial offer is automatically applied.
   - **semi-automatic**: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module.
 The initial offer is automatically applied without confirmation.
   - **semi-automatic, changes must be confirmed by another user**: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module by another user.
 The initial offer is only applied after confirmation by another user.